nuxt/website-v2/content/en/guides/concepts/server-side-rendering.md

 ### Step 3: Browser to Browser

-Navigating between pages with `<nuxt-link>` is done on the client side so you don't hit the server again unless you hard refresh the browser.
+Navigating between pages with [`<NuxtLink>`](/guides/features/nuxt-components#the-nuxtlink-component) is done on the client side so you don't hit the server again unless you hard refresh the browser.